ABOUT us:

 Rolling Thunder® today:

-Rolling Thunder was incorporated as a class 501 (C)(4) non-profit organization and today has more than 86 chapters throughout the United States, Canada, Australia and Europe.
+Rolling Thunder was incorporated as a class 501 (C)(4) non-profit organization and today has nearly 90 chapters throughout the United States, Canada, Australia and Europe.
 The group is actively involved year-round in promoting legislation to increase veteran benefits and resolve the POW*MIA issue from all wars.
 They also provide financial support, food, clothing and other essentials to veterans, veterans' families, veterans groups, and women's' crisis centers.

 meetings: